lakejs/lake-docs/guide/getting-started.md

 </div>
 ```

 Call the following JavaScript code to render the editor.
-For more information about the settings of the editor, refer to the [Editor config](/reference/) page.
+For more information about the settings of Lake, refer to the [Editor config](/reference/) page.

 ```js
 import 'lakelib/lib/lake.css';